How to become a scenes of crime officer

 Police services and law enforcement agencies set their own entry requirements for this type of work.
 In general, you'll need at least 5 GCSEs at grades 9 to 4 (A* to C) or equivalent, including English, maths and a science subject.

-Some employers may prefer A levels or equivalent, including a science like chemistry or biology.
+Some employers may prefer A levels or equivalent, including a science like chemistry or biology as you'll need laboratory skills.

 Many employers ask for a degree and will expect you to have experience in police work or a related field, for example intelligence gathering and analysis.